codebuddies/codebuddies/readme.md

 #FAQ

 ##What is CodeBuddies?
 We're a community of independent code learners who help each other on [Slack](http://codebuddiesmeet.slack.com), [schedule hangouts](http://hangouts.codebuddies.org) to learn with each other, contribute to a periodic [anonymous crowdsourced newsletter](http://tinyletter.com/codebuddies) where anyone can share a personal project or leave a shout out, and post on [Facebook](https://www.facebook.com/groups/TOPSTUDYGROUP/).
-We come from all over the world; there are members living in the United States, Japan, Sweden, the United Kingdom, Russia, Australia, Canada, India, and more.
+We come from all over the world; there are members living in the United States, Japan, Sweden, the United Kingdom, Russia, Australia, Canada, India, and elsewhere.

 Learning with each other helps us learn faster.
 We strive to create a safe space for anyone interested in code to talk about the learning process.
 The project is free and open-sourced on Github, and this app is 100% community/volunteer-built.